-As we celebrate more than twenty years here, we invite you to look at how our family has grown and evolved over the decades
+As we celebrate nearly 30 years here, we invite you to look at how our family has grown and evolved over the decades

 The old ranch of Rock Point was purchased by Colin Edwards in 1992 from the Fredericks family who had been rearing cattle here since 1969.
 The old ranch house dated back to the early 1950’s when a couple of coast-landers started the construction of this unusual building with the intention of setting up a guest house to offer accommodation to the ranchers who were involved in the Rupununi Cattle Trail drives.
 This epic journey entailed cattle being driven by vacqueiros in herds of hundreds from the world’s then-largest cattle ranch at Dadanawa in south Rupununi to the coast of Guyana, some 400 miles distant, to the village of Surama where the footmen would then continue the long journey through a narrow corridor in the rainforest and across the great rivers in pontoons until the surviving cattle reached the coast to recover and fatten up again before going on to the consumer.
 These men from the coast were then succeeded by Vivian Brasche who came to Annai as a policeman stationed at the police station to later settle down with Gina, daughter of Nathan of the Pombaru Ranch by Mountain Point.